Yoga and Loving Kindness - Yoga Instructor Blog

 Holistic Benefits

-Yoga and loving kindness are also being combined as a form of exercise to promote relaxation, enhance self-awareness, and increase the quality of life.
-The breath awareness for loving kindness meditation technique improves sleep, digestion, and other functions associated with body and mind.
-Let’s face it, if you feel better about yourself and people around you, the end results will be good overall health.
+Yoga and loving kindness are also combined as a form of exercise to promote relaxation, enhance self-awareness, and increase quality of life.
+The breath awareness for loving-kindness meditation technique improves sleep, digestion, and other functions associated with the body and mind.
+Let’s face it, and if you feel better about yourself and the people around you, the result will be good overall health.

 © Copyright – Aura Wellness Center – Publications Division